carlocarfora/carlocarfora.github.io/content/work/_index.md

 - VEX
 - Rust (beginner)

-#### Projects
+#### Portfolio

 A chronological list of projects I've worked on professionally over the past years.